 For all aid instruments, costs incurred for orientation activities or to safeguard the usability of knowledge accrued during the project can be considered normal project costs.
 Generally, this includes searches in intellectual property rights databases and the analysis thereof.
 In principle, these activities are closely linked to other R&D activities and can therefore be expensed as such.
-Large enterprises and SMEs can categorize these costs under staffing costs (if performed by their own expert staff) or third-party services (if outsourced to third parties, such as the Intellectual Property Department of the FPS Economy, patent or trademark attorneys, IP consultants, legal offices, etc.).
+Large enterprises and SMEs can categories these costs under staffing costs (if performed by their own expert staff) or third-party services (if outsourced to third parties, such as the Intellectual Property Department of the FPS Economy, patent or trademark attorneys, IP consultants, legal offices, etc.).
 In any case, all these activities are considered part of project management, the costs for which are limited to a maximum of 10% of all activities.

 All third-party services included in the budget application must be justified, either by including a quote, an invoice for a comparable assignment, or a substantiated cost estimate.
 The final financial report must contain a list of all third-party services along with the relevant invoices and cost drivers, as well as proof of payment.
+Intermunicipal organization can also use a current account to settle their services.